 Numerous conditions can make a person feel both tired and dizzy.
 These include chronic fatigue syndrome, hypoglycemia, iron-deficiency anemia, migraine, and more.

 Fatigue is an extreme physical and mental tiredness that does not go away with rest or sleep.
 Dizziness can refer to lightheadedness, unsteadiness, or vertigo.
-Both symptoms result from a number of health states and conditions, only some of which are serious.
+Both symptoms result from several health states and conditions, only some of which are serious.

 As indicated in the name, fatigue is the main symptom of CFS, and it can be so severe that it creates difficulty in performing everyday tasks.
 The condition is also known as myalgic encephalomyelitis.